-The eighth graders have traditionally gone on three trips as well.
-In the past we have gone to Gettysburg and The 9/11 Memorial.
+The 8th graders have traditionally gone on three trips as well.
+In the past we have gone to Gettysburg and the 9/11 Memorial.
 All of the previously mentioned trips are day trips.
 However, at the end of the eighth grade year, the boys go on a four-day long trip to Washington D.C. and Williamsburg VA.

-Boys interested in enrolling in the school complete an online application, schedule an interview and sit for admission testing.
+Boys interested in enrolling in Delbarton's Middle School complete an online application, schedule an interview and sit for admissions testing.
 After the candidate is interviewed, his parents are then interviewed separately for approximately 20 minutes.
-Applicants are also required to have their English teacher, Mathematics teacher and either their principal or their guidance counselor complete an online recommendation form which is also added to the file.
+Applicants are also required to have their English teacher, Mathematics teacher and either their current principal or their guidance counselor complete an online recommendation form which is also added to the file.
 On a subsequent Saturday, candidates for admission sit for a three-part admissions test.
 Admission testing includes the Otis Lennon School Ability Test, The Stanford Achievement Test and a free response writing assignment.
 For seventh grade admissions, the number of applicants varies between 60 and 100 each year.
 Approximately 115 new students are added to the 36 existing students as they progress from eighth to ninth grade.